ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/5th Level/Create Water Source.md

 - **Stats**:
 	- 10L of Water Per Minute.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 22 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional 10 hours.
+For every 22 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional 10 hours.